-Server Room Environments provides battery installation, testing, replacement and eco-friendly disposal services.
-We also supply replacement UPS batteries from leading battery manufacturers and battery isolators, DC wiring and battery monitoring solutions.
+Server Room Environments provides UPS battery testing, replacement and eco-friendly disposal services.
+We also supply replacement UPS battery packs from leading battery manufacturers and battery isolators, DC wiring and battery monitoring solutions.

-The traditional battery is a lead acid type of which the most commonly installed is the Valve Regulated Lead Acid (VRLA) type.
+The traditional battery in a UPS is a lead acid type of which the most commonly installed is the Valve Regulated Lead Acid (VRLA) type.
 This is a maintenance free battery with either a 5-year or 10-year design life.
-VRLA batteries will require replacement earlier and the typical replacement times are within 3-4 years (5-year design life) and 7-8 years (10-year design life).
+VRLA UPS batteries will require replacement earlier and the typical replacement times are within 3-4 years (5-year design life) and 7-8 years (10-year design life).

 Ambient temperature also affects lead acid battery performance.
 The higher the battery temperature the better the performance but with faster ageing.
 For every 1°C rise above 30°C battery life halves.
 Lead acid batteries can work down to minus temperatures but cannot be stored for longer than 6 months without recharge.
 This is because the batteries have an internal discharge characteristic even when not in use i.e. stored.
 If a lead acid battery is left without recharge, then it can reach a point from which it cannot be recovered.
 This is known as a deep discharge.